ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 As the forecast progresses, the radar images resemble each other more (see :numref:`Figure %s <refc006>`).
 Both the ``test_expt`` and ``control`` plots show the storm gaining energy (with more orange and red areas), rotating counterclockwise, and moving northeast of Indianapolis.
 The ``test_expt`` forecast still indicates a higher-energy storm with more areas of dark red.

 ..
-COMMENT: Ask Jeff/Gerard/other SMEs for better wording of analysis
+COMMENT: Ask Jeff/Gerard/other SMEs for better wording of analysis.
+What to say about diff plot?

 .. _refc006: